KeqinWu-NOAA/arafs/README.md

 How to use the workflow to run a test
 A. Get the code

-For example, git clone https://github.com/NOAA-EMC/arafs
+For example, git clone --recursive https://github.com/NOAA-EMC/arafs

-cd arafs

-git submodule update --init --recursive

 B. Build and install

+Execute following commands:

 cd sorc